react-native-webrtc/handbook/docs/guides/basic-usage.md

 ## Creating an Answer

 All parties will need to ensure they are handling ICE Candidates correctly.
-Otherwise the offer and answer handshake stage will go a little wonky.
+Otherwise the offer and answer handshake stages will go a little wonky.

 ```javascript
 try {